 Glorious, golden, fern like foliage complimented with tall stems of lacy white umbels.
 Amazing for garden contrast and providing long lasting colour.
 Masses of white flowers open on tall stems and not only do they look good in the garden they also last well in a vase (as does the foliage).

 A garden worthy addition to cottage gardens, or worked in with grasses or meadow plantings.

 Anthriscus ‘Golden Fleece’ may self seed, but not at any great rate, it is no bully.
-You can easily weed out any undesirables, or move them around your garden, or share them with friends.
-As a short lived perennial or biennial so you may want to allow it to self weed, or save some for sowing yourself.
+You can easily weed out any undesirables, move them around your garden or share them with friends.
+These plants are short lived perennials so you may want to allow it to self seed, or save it for sowing.

 Anthriscus’ is commonly known as Cow Parsley and part of the Araceae family along with the herb Chevril, but is inedible.
 Other common names are Gypsy Laces and Lady’s Needlework.

 Spring to Summer